Students

 What Will You Learn in the MS in Computer Science Program?

-Cultivate computing and mathematics knowledge that translates into analytical problem-solving and innovative solutions.
-Master the design-implementation-evaluation cycle for computer-based systems, processes, components, and programs that align with your professional goals.
-Ground your expertise in professional, ethical, legal, security, and social frameworks that equip you for the responsibility of creating positive change in the world.
+Students in the program will cultivate computing and mathematics knowledge, translating into analytical problem-solving and innovative solutions.
+They will master the design-implementation-evaluation cycle for computer-based systems, processes, components, and programs that align with their professional goals.
+The program grounds expertise in professional, ethical, legal, security, and social frameworks, equipping students to create positive change in the world.

 • Artificial intelligence